No matter the season, Spain’s diverse landscape means it’s always a great time for a road trip adventure. Discover ten of the best.

 Ruta de los Molinos: Castilla-La Mancha

 The rest of the countryside is stunning as you cross endless kilometres of La Mancha plains and small mountain ranges.
-There are plenty of museums and monuments along this route that provide visitors with a wealth of information about the area’s history and how life used to be centuries ago.
+There are plenty of monuments along this route that provide visitors with a wealth of information about the area’s history.

 Ruta de la Alpujarra de Granada: Andalucía